jamesnetherton/wildfly-liquibase/README.md

 ### Change logs

-Change logs can be configured in two ways.
+Change logs can be configured in three ways.

 #### 1. Change log files within deployments